aliborji/ChatGPT_Failures/list.md

 - suppose I have an 8x8 grid.
 The columns are labeled 1-8 from left to right, and the rows are labeled A-H from top to bottom.
 All cells are empty except for cell B-3 which has a rat, and cells F-6, which has cheese.
 Suppose that the following cells are impassable, the rat cannot go through them: D4, D5, D6, D7, E4, F4.
 What is the exact series of cells the rat can move through to get to the cheese as quickly as possible?
 Assume the rat can only move up-down- left-right to adjacent cells, and not diagonally.

-## Physical Reasoning
--
+- suppose I have an 8x8 grid.
+The columns are labeled 1-8 from left to right, and the rows are labeled A-H from top to bottom.
+All cells are empty except for cell B-3 which has a rat, and cells F-6, which has cheese.
+Suppose that the following cells are impassable, the rat cannot go through them: D4, D5, D6, D7, E4, F4.
+What is the exact series of cells the rat can move through to get to the cheese as quickly as possible?
+Assume the rat can only move up-down- left-right to adjacent cells, and not diagonally.
 - A, P, R, X, S and Z are sitting in a row.
 S and Z are in the centre.
 A and P are at the ends.
 R is sitting to the left of A. Who is to the right of P?

+## Physical Reasoning
+- What happens if I hold a piece of paper horizontally with two hands and I let go of one hand?
+- Can you draw a diagonal line in a triangle?
+- There's an apple inside a blue box.
+There's also a red box inside the blue box.
+The red box has a lid on it.
+How can I get the apple?
+- The trophy didn’t fit in the suitcase because it was too small.
+What was too small?
+- My son said since the laptop didn't fit in the black briefcase, there was no way it will fit in the brown briefcase.
+Which briefcase is smaller then?
+- I'm in my car, in my garage.
+All of a sudden, I slam my foot on the brakes.
+What happens?
+- I'm frying an egg, but when I flip the egg I use too much force.
+What happens?
+What part of the egg is breaking?
+-